Are you a young researcher working on nuclear verification, disarmament, or related fields? Then take a look at our New Perspectives Call!

 Associated partners include the University of Vienna and the Vienna Center for Disarmament and Non-Proliferation (VCDNP).

-VeSPoTec is funded by the German Federal Ministry of Education and Research (BMBF).
+VeSPoTec is funded by the German Federal Ministry of Research, Technology and Space (BMFTR, formerly BMBF).

 What is Verification?